egel-lang/egel-docs/source/calc.rst

 Exceptions and exception handling
 ---------------------------------

-Egel supports exceptions, you can throw any value anywhere.
+Egel supports exceptions, you can `throw` any value anywhere.

 .. code-block:: egel

     >> 1 + throw "don't go here"
     exception("don't go here")

-You can also catch exceptions in a try/catch block.
+You can also catch exceptions in a `try/catch` block.
+It reduces the try part, any exception thrown in there will handled by the provided catch handler.

 .. code-block:: egel